Pól Ó Foighil: Political career

 His first political contest was as an independent candidate at the by-election in 1975 in the Galway West constituency, when he won 7.5% of the votes.
 In 1979, he joined Fine Gael, and stood as Fine Gael candidate at the 1979 local elections, winning seats both on Galway County Council and on Údarás na Gaeltachta.
-He stood again for Dáil Éireann at the 1981, November 1982 and 1992 general elections, but never won a seat.
+He stood unsuccessfully again for Dáil Éireann at the 1981, November 1982 and 1992 general elections.

-However, in 1989 he was elected to the 19th Seanad Éireann on the Labour Panel, serving until 1993.
+In 1989 he was elected to the 19th Seanad on the Labour Panel, serving until 1993.
 He caused controversy in the Seanad by insisting on wearing the traditional Connemara 'báinín' jacket, and by changing his name to Pól 'Báinín' Ó Foighil.
 He also fought unsuccessfully to have legislation and official documents made available to him in the Irish language, which under the Constitution of Ireland is the first official language.

 As a councillor, Ó Foighil successfully tabled a proposal to the draft County Galway Development Plan 2003–2009 that planning permission in Gaeltacht areas outside the city would be given only to applicants fluent in Irish in order to reduce Irish language decline.
-The proposal was supported by An Taisce and then Minister for Community, Rural and Gaeltacht Affairs Eamon Ó Cuív.
+The proposal was supported by An Taisce and the Minister for Community, Rural and Gaeltacht Affairs, Eamon Ó Cuív.
 However, it received a hostile response from some members of the public and in the media.

 Ó Foighil's proposal was diluted before the development plan was adopted.
 The final plan required a "language impact statement" only for developments of more than one dwelling.
 It stated that "Permission will only be granted where the Authority is satisfied that the effect of the development will be beneficial to the usage of the language in the area, if permitted."

 The requirements were criticised by Sunday Times columnists Liam Fay and Dara Flynn.
 Fay dismissed the language rule as an "act of political piety".
-Flynn cited a developer who stated that the requirement meant that that 12 of 23 apartments his development in the Gaeltacht area of Bruach na hAbhann in An Spidéal were to be reserved for Irish speakers and that this in turn meant that he had to charge a lower price for his apartments.
-Flynn also cited the case of the son of a returned emigrant had difficulty buying an apartment in a Gaeltacht area because he didn't speak Irish.
+Flynn cited a developer who stated that the requirement meant that 12 of 23 apartments in his development in the Gaeltacht area of Bruach na hAbhann in An Spidéal were to be reserved for Irish speakers and that this in turn meant that he had to charge a lower price for his apartments.
+Flynn also cited the case of the son of a returned emigrant who had difficulty buying an apartment in a Gaeltacht area because he didn't speak Irish.

 Ó Foighil unsuccessfully sought a nomination to run as a Fine Gael candidate in the 2002 general election.
 He had been told by party official Finbarr Fitzpatrick that he was too old, but put his name forward at the selection convention anyway.
 According to Pádraic McCormack TD, Ó Foighil challenged Fitzpatrick to 20 press ups, and told the convention that his hair was his own, his teeth were his own and that other parts of his anatomy were working very well, too.